niklasr22/BrightIntosh/README.md

 It comes with a handy menu bar menu so you can toggle the increased brightness quick and easy.
 This tool should not harm your display as it doesn't use any lowlevel api calls and your OS is in full control over the display.

-## Limitations

-Currently the increased brightness is not supported while switching spaces or using mission control.

-## Contributing

-If you have any ideas, enhancements or proposals, feel free to open an issue or a pull request!